wazuh/wazuh-documentation/source/gcp/prerequisites/credentials.rst

 As explained before, the GCP integration requires a credentials file in JSON format containing the private key to access Google Cloud Pub/Sub or Google Cloud Storage bucket.

 Regardless of the service, the authentication file is always specified in the ``ossec.conf`` configuration file using the ``<credentials_file>`` tag.
-Take a look to the following example:
+Take a look at the following example:

 .. code-block:: xml
    :emphasize-lines: 7, 16